-Skype interviews are not anything new.
-They are generally used early in the hiring process.
-For example, the first interview stage can be conducted via Skype interview.
+Video interviews are nothing new.
+With tools such as Skype, Microsoft Teams and Zoom, video interviews can be conducted easily with anyone who has access to the internet.
+Video interviews are generally used early in the hiring process.
+For example, the first interview stage where the business asks general questions can be conducted via video interview.
 More and more companies are utilising them these days.
 Video calls are beneficial because of convenience, cost savings, and to reach people in remote areas.

-Skype interviews are a fantastic opportunity to make a great first impression.
-So, what are the best practices for a Skype interview?
-We have outlined the essential information you need to know for a successful Skype interview.
+Video interviews are a fantastic opportunity to make a great first impression.
+So, what are the best practices for a video interview?
+We have outlined the essential information you need to know for a successful video interview.

-The first thing the interviewer will see is your Skype display name.
-Just like your email account, it is important to have a professional Skype display name.
+The first thing the interviewer will see is your display name.
+Just like your email account, it is important to have a professional display name on whatever tool you will be using.
 A simple Lastname_Firstname will suffice.
 If this is not available, try and keep it as simple as possible so no mistakes can be made.

 Set the Scene

 The webcam gives a small view of you and your location.
 But this is enough for the interviewer to make a quick judgement about you as a person.
 Remember to clear your desk of clutter and tidy the room you are interviewing in.
 Having a clean scene sends the message that you are organised and professional.
 Ensure you have a clean back drop so the interviewer focuses on you and not distracting interior.
 A blank, white wall behind you would be ideal.
 If this is not possible, think of an attractive background you could use.
 Whether it’s a bookcase or warm colours.
 If there are posters behind you, take them down.

 Due to the way camera optics capture images, lighting can play a large role in how you are seen on screen.
 Make sure that your lighting is coming from in front of you and not behind.
 If the light comes from behind you, it can create a strange silhouette around you making it hard to see your face.
 Soft natural lighting is the way to go.